element-sauce/WordTournament/README.md

 # WordTournament

-Wordament is a  one-player puzzle game, where the player starts with a 4 x 4 grid of letters, that can be dragged together in any path to form a word.
+WordTournament is a  one-player puzzle game, where the player starts with a 4 x 4 grid of letters, that can be dragged together in any path to form a word.

 The objective of the game is simple: Form as many words as you can to maximize your points